NoirConsolePT/NoirConsolePT/README.md

 ## How to know if I'm angry/upset with you.

-I go awkward when your around, and when you try to talk/type to me I just go either dead silent or give you blank answers or the answer's will be short and quick, although most times I type short and quickly, and I'll be awkward and often **PRETEND** to go AFK to pervent myself from hurting them.
+I go awkward when your around, and when you try to talk/type to me I just go either dead silent or give you blank answers or the answer's will be short and quick, although most times I type short and quickly, and I'll be awkward and often **PRETEND** to go AFK to pervent myself from hurting you.

 ## How to know if I am unfriending someone.